ethereumjs/ethereumjs-lib/README.md

 To run the test run `npm test`.
 You can also run the tests directly by running `./bin/tester -a`

 The `tester` can take the following options
 `-a` runs all the tests
 `-s` runs all the state tests
 `-v` runs all the VM tests
 `-r` runs a VM tests given a string which defines the test
 `--vmtrace <filename>` dumps a json VM trace to a file for VM and State tests

 In addition you can select specific VM and State tests with the following options
 `--file` run only one file in the [test repo](https://github.com/ethereum/tests)
 `--test` needs to be used with the `--file` option.
 Specifies a test from a file to run.

-For browser testing install testling `npm install testling -g` and run
-`testling -u`

 ######example usage
 run a the CallRecursiveContract test from the stInitCodeTest file
 `./bin/tester --file stInitCodeTest --test CallRecursiveContract --vmtrace "trace.json"`

+# BROWSER
+`ethereumjs-lib` can be used with [`browserify`](http://browserify.org/).
+For browser testing install testling `npm install testling -g` and run `testling -u`

 # CONTRIBUTIONS